TL;DR

 Popular tools include:

-- Postman — GUI tool for manual testing and automation
+- Postman — GUI tool for manual testing and automation, best for learning

-- REST Assured — Java library for API testing
+- REST Assured — Java library with fluent BDD-style syntax

-- requests + pytest — Python API testing
+- requests + pytest — Python API testing, most flexible

 What is the difference between API testing and unit testing?

 Unit tests verify individual functions in isolation, mocking all dependencies.
 API tests verify complete HTTP endpoints, including routing, middleware, authentication, database operations, and response formatting.
 API tests are integration tests that verify components work together.
-Both are needed for comprehensive coverage.
+Both are needed — unit tests for logic bugs, API tests for integration bugs.

 How do I test authenticated APIs?